-- (1) Excludes unsecured letters of credit outstanding at December 31, 2019 totaling \$3.9 million.
+- (1) Excludes unsecured letters of credit outstanding at December 31, 2020 totaling \$2.8 million.
 These letters of credit may be issued to support various obligations, such as contractual obligations, contract bidding and insurance activities. - (2) Notes mature in May 2022.
 The 2022 Notes can be converted prior to their stated maturity if the closing price of our common stock for at least 20 days in the period of 30 consecutive trading days ending on the last trading day of the preceding fiscal quarter exceeds \$18.06 per share, which is 130% of the conversion price.
-At December 31, 2019, the conversion trigger was not met.
+At December 31, 2020, the conversion trigger was not met.
 See Note 8 for additional information. - (3) Notes mature in September 2023.
 The 2023 Notes can be converted prior to their stated maturity if the closing price of our common stock for at least 20 days in the period of 30 consecutive trading days ending on the last trading day of the preceding fiscal quarter exceeds \$12.31 per share, which is 130% of the conversion price.
-At December 31, 2019, the conversion trigger was not met.
-See Note 8 for additional information. - (4) Interest payment obligations were calculated using stated coupon rates for fixed rate debt and interest rates applicable at December 31, 2019 for variable rate debt. - (5) Primarily reflects costs associated with the Q7000 prior to the commencement of its operations in January 2020 (Note 17). - (6) Operating leases include vessel charters and facility and equipment leases.
-At December 31, 2019, our commitment related to long-term vessel charters totaled approximately \$340.9 million, of which \$137.0 million was related to the non-lease (services) components that are not included in operating lease liabilities in the consolidated balance sheet as of December 31, 2019.
+At December 31, 2020, the conversion trigger was not met.
+See Note 8 for additional information. - (4) Notes mature in February 2026.
+The 2026 Notes can be converted prior to their stated maturity if the closing price of our common stock for at least 20 days in the period of 30 consecutive trading days ending on the last trading day of the preceding fiscal quarter exceeds \$9.06 per share, which is 130% of the conversion price.
+At December 31, 2020, the conversion trigger was not met.
+See Note 8 for additional information. - (5) Interest payment obligations were calculated using stated coupon rates for fixed rate debt and interest rates applicable at December 31, 2020 for variable rate debt. - (6) Operating leases include vessel charters and facility and equipment leases.
+At December 31, 2020, our commitment related to long-term vessel charters totaled approximately \$233.3 million, of which \$89.5 million was related to the non-lease (services) components that are not included in operating lease liabilities in the consolidated balance sheet as of December 31, 2020.